bigbluebutton/bbb-install/README.md

 # bbb-install
-The `bbb-install.sh` script automates the [install steps](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for [BigBlueButton 2.0-beta](http://docs.bigbluebutton.org/2.0/20overview.html) (referred hereafter as BigBlueButton 2.0) on a Ubuntu 16.04 64-bit server that has a single public IP address.

-Why the requirement of a single public IP address?
-If your server is behind a firewall, then there are additional steps, such as configuring you firewall, that are beyond the scope of an installation.
-These steps are covered in detail in the [install documentation](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install).
+Want to setup your own [BigBlueButton 2.0-beta](http://docs.bigbluebutton.org/2.0/20overview.html) (referred hereafter as BigBlueButton 2.0) server?
+Got a Ubuntu 16.04 64-bit server that is not behind a firewall?
+(If your server is behind a firewall, then there are additional steps, such as configuring you firewall, that are beyond the scope of a script -- such as changing the settings on your firewall.
+These steps are covered in detail in the [install documentation](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install).)

+`bbb-install.sh` is a shell script that automates the [install steps](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for installing BigBlueButton 2.0.

-Still, many companies that offer virtual and bare metal servers can provide a Ubuntu 16.04 64-bit server single public IP address.
-[Digital Ocean](https://www.digitalocean.com/) is an example of such provider.
-For such servers, you can use `bbb-install.sh` to setup a new BigBlueButton server in a few minutes.
+Many companies that offer virtual and bare metal servers can provide a Ubuntu 16.04 64-bit server with single public IP address (no firewall).
+[Digital Ocean](https://www.digitalocean.com/) is an example of such companies.
+For these servers, you can use `bbb-install.sh` to setup a new BigBlueButton 2.0 server in a few minutes.

-Furthermore, if you configure a fully qualified domain name (FQDN), such as `bbb.my-server.com`, to resolve to the public IP address of your server, then `bbb-install.sh` can use Let's Encrypt to install a secure socket layers (SSL) certificate on the server and configure BigBlueButton to serve the BigBlueButton client via HTTPS.
-You want your BigBlueButton server configure to use HTTPS an Chome require HTTPS before allowing a web application to access the user's microphone via web real-time communications (WebRTC).
+Furthermore, if you configure a fully qualified domain name (FQDN), such as `bbb.my-server.com`, then resolves to the public IP address of your server, then `bbb-install.sh` can also use Let's Encrypt to generate a 4096 bit secure socket layers (SSL) certificate and configure BigBlueButton to use it to serve content via HTTPS.
+We recommend using a SSL certificate for production servers.
+Chome require HTTPS before allowing users to share their microphone via web real-time communications (WebRTC).

+If you are quickly setting up a BigBlueButton server for testing, you can still configure the server with only an IP address.
+If so, test the WebRTC with FireFox (at the time of this writing it still let's the user use WebRTC without a HTTPS).

 ## Overview

-If you have a server that meets the [minimual server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements) and the server has a single IP address, then you can use `bbb-install.sh` to install the latest build of BigBlueButton 2.0 with a single command.
+If you have a server that meets the [minimual server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements) and that server has a single IP address with no firewall, then you can use `bbb-install.sh` to install the latest build of BigBlueButton 2.0 with a single command.

 If you have a fully qualified domain name (FQDN), such as `bbb.my-server.com`, that resolves to the server, then you can use `bbb-install.sh` to install
   * an SSL certificate from Let's Encrypt,